tebl/BulkyMIDI-32/documentation/setting_it_up.md

 The first of these is the firmware from the original Roland MT-32 models, but if you were to [google](https://www.google.com/search?q=mt32-pi+roms) you'll find that there are versions of these files that have been archived for posterity.
 The files themselves need to put in the **roms**-directory of your memory card, though MT32-PI will happily let you switch between various versions of the firmware by pushing the synth-button you'll want the older version for most games.

 The second that you'd need to locate are *soundfonts*, these need to be put into the **soundfonts**-directory.
-The [MT32-PI Wiki](https://github.com/dwhinham/mt32-pi/wiki) has a list of [Recommended Soundfonts](https://github.com/dwhinham/mt32-pi/wiki/Recommended-SoundFonts), depending on your background you may have different preferences though I'd recommend that you start with those that came with the Creative Soundblaster then experiment from there.
+The [MT32-PI Wiki](https://github.com/dwhinham/mt32-pi/wiki) has a list of [Recommended Soundfonts](https://github.com/dwhinham/mt32-pi/wiki/Recommended-SoundFonts), depending on your background you may have different preferences though I'd recommend that you start with those that came with the Creative Soundblaster Audigy driver-cd then start experimenting until you find the combination that sound just right for you.
+Personally I had a Soundblaster 16 for most of those years, so I used the [opl3-soundfont](https://github.com/Mindwerks/opl3-soundfont) soundfont by Mindwerks though that might sound pretty awful for those used to the later Creative cards.

 ## 1.3> Configuring MT32-PI
 The MT32-PI software behavior is by editing the file *mt32-pi.cfg* in your favourite text-editor, it follows a common format similar to classic INI-files that've haunted us since the early days of MS Windows.
 The files are organized in sections with the section being named in a pair of brackets, which I've mainly included so that you now where to find something in the default configuration - meaning that the configuration included here will just be the required changes and not the entire file.